The Minimum Effective Dose of Exercise: How Little Do You Actually Need?

 • Muscle-strengthening activities involving all major muscle groups ≥2 days/week

 These guidelines represent the range where research shows robust reduction in cardiovascular disease risk, all-cause mortality, depression, and type 2 diabetes risk.
 But the dose-response curve is not linear—the steepest health gains occur at the lowest end of the activity spectrum, as you move from sedentary to lightly active.
+For more on this, see posture correction for desk workers.
+For more on this, see what chronic stress does to the brain.
+For more on this, see how vitamin D3 supports the immune system.

 The Power of 10–15 Minutes